davistdaniel/PiHoleLongTermStats/README.md

 There are multiple ways to run the dashboard: using Python or Docker.

 > [!WARNING]
 > Using your actual Pi-hole FTL db file for querying is **not** recommended and it is advised to use a copy.
 Place the copy in the project root or specify its path using the `--db_path` argument or `PIHOLE_LT_STATS_DB_PATH` environment variable.
-You can set up a cron job to periodically copy the FTL database to this location, ensuring your stats are updated without touching the live database.
 In any case, PiHoleLongTermStats does not monitor for changes in the Pi-hole FTL db file even if you mount it.
 PiHoleLongTermStats re-reads the Pi-hole FTL db file at the provided path and re-computes all the stats every time the page is reloaded or the reload button is clicked in the dashboard.

+> [!TIP]
+> You can set up a cron job to periodically copy the FTL database to the `db_path` `PIHOLE_LT_STATS_DB_PATH` location, ensuring your stats are updated without touching the live database.

 ### 🐳 Using Docker